UsabilityEngineering/ux-portfolio-spencerleff/j02/README.md

 ![J02 Image 1](../assets/j02_image1.JPG "J02 Image 1")

 The GOTRAX GXL V2 electric scooter provides a very enjoyable travel experience for a pretty reasonable price.
-It is made with pretty solid materials at a $300 price point, which explains why it is by far the most popular choice when it comes to electric scooters.
+It is made with pretty solid materials at a $300 price point, and has a top speed of 15.5 mph.
+These two factors, along with its range of 12 miles on a full charge explains why it is by far the most popular choice when it comes to electric scooters.
+However, there are some flaws in the scooter's design when discussing the user experience.

 ![J02 Image 2](../assets/j02_image2.JPG "J02 Image 2")

 ![J02 Image 3](../assets/j02_image3.JPG "J02 Image 3")

 ![J02 Image 4](../assets/j02_image4.JPG "J02 Image 4")